 This may sound too good to be true, but this law is indeed real.
 In fact there was a recent $140,000 judgment granted in a U.S. court in Houston to an American worker who worked in Saudi Arabia for a Houston-based company called Smith International.

 But be aware: Under law, there is a limited period of time to make claims for “end-of-tour compensation” at the end of employment abroad, so if you think you or someone you know may be due end-of-tour compensation, please know that you must act quickly.
 If you do not make the claim in time, you can never recover compensation.
+Don’t let the statute of limitations.
+Did you work overseas as a private contractor for an oil & gas company, as private security, or in another position in the middle east as a contractor for more than five years?

 All calls to Baron and Budd are confidential.